applanga/sketch/README.md

 * *Exclude untranslatable content*: this option will exclude specific types of untranslatable content from upload to the Applanga project.
 Options for exclusion from upload include only numbers, times and dates, special characters,Lorem ipsum placeholder text, symbols, or single characters.
 * *Include Screenshots without Linked Text*: if selected, screenshots that couldn't be linked to any text are uploaded to the Applanga project (by default disabled)
 * *Include Hidden Content*: determines if the hidden (close/open eye icon) content is included in translation scope (by default disabled).
-Please note, that there may be invisible elements that will be included in scope, because they are invisible for other reasons than the â€œvisibleâ€ property status.
+Please note, that there may be invisible elements that will be included in scope, because they are invisible for other reasons than the “visible” property status.
 * *Include Locked Content*: determines if the locked (padlock icon) content is included in translation scope (by default disabled)
 <p>&nbsp;</p>